OctavioHR97/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# Command _**cd**_

+It stands for Changing Directories.
+The `cd` command is used to move around all the different directoriess.
+For example:

+`cd ~/Desktop`

+This command would place you in your Desktop.

+- You can use the input " ~/" after the cd to directly go to /Users/USERNAME/
+- It follows the Tree path of the directories.